Sipondo/ulix-docsflow/pages/upl/upl_syntax.md

     exit
 }
 ```
+Notice that the conditional statement **DOES NOT HAVE A USER**.
+This is one of the few exceptions to the rule that every line has a user.
 For now, ignore the *self*.
 We will talk more about that in [Triggers](upl_triggers.html) and [Users and Objects](upl_users_objects.html).
 Notice that we are now using a double equals sign *==*.
 This is used for comparing values to see if they are equal.
 In this case, we check if the entity has an attribute that says it has already been defeated, and *exit* if that's the case. *exit* immediately ends the script.
 Make sure that you are not in a Cinematic when you use *exit* or the player will not be able to move!
 The *{}* is for when you would want to execute multiple lines conditionally.
 Everything within the brackets will **ONLY** execute if the condition within the parentheses is met!